Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Introduction

 \section{Introduction}

-Although the share of women among college graduates and women's labor market participation has increased dramatically, the share of women among high-ranking professionals has remained low.
-For example, in 2019, women accounted for just 27.8\% of board members of the largest publicly-listed companies registered in EU countries, and only about 17\% of senior executives are female (see (\cite{eurostat2019}).\footnote{In Germany, the share of female board members among the 30 largest publicly-traded companies in the DAX even fell and is currently at only 12.5\% \cite{allbright2020}} Women only hold 32\% of seats in European parliaments, and there were only four female heads of government (15\%) in 2019 (see \cite{eurostat20192}).
+Although the share of women among university graduates and women's labor market participation has increased dramatically, the share of women among high-ranking professionals has remained low.
+For example, in 2019, women accounted for just 27.8\% of board members of the largest publicly-listed companies registered in EU countries, and only about 17\% of senior executives are female (see (\cite{eurostat2019}).
+In Germany, the share of female board members among the 30 largest publicly-traded companies in the DAX even fell and is currently at only 12.5\% (\cite{allbright2020}).\footnote{This extends to other higher-level professions.
+For example, women hold only 32\% of seats in European parliaments, and there were only four female heads of government (15\%) in 2019 (see \cite{eurostat20192}).}

-Proving discrimination in hiring is difficult, as researchers rarely observe enough information on hiring committees and candidates to make definitive judgments (see for example \cite{Arciharvardnber}).
-To detect discrimination against women in academia in the form of a two-women quota, for example, we would need to have detailed information on individual candidates qualifications, the preferences and the information set of the hiring committee and the number of women already at the department.
+Understanding the role that candidate gender plays in hiring is crucial if one wants to increase the representation of women.
+One possible channel through which gender may influence hiring decisions might be implicit quotas.
+Implicit quotas, similarly to explicit quotas, are quantity restrictions on hiring but without explicit targets.
+They can be seen as a form of discrimination, as candidate gender is taken into account in the hiring decision, both positively and negatively.
+However, proving discrimination in hiring is difficult, as researchers rarely observe enough information on hiring committees and candidates to make definitive judgments (see for example \cite{Arciharvardnber}).
+To detect discrimination against women in academia, we would need to have detailed information on individual candidates' qualifications, the preferences and information set of the hiring committee, and the number of women already in the department.

-In this paper, I introduce a statistical tool to detect implicit quotas that requires much less information to make statements about hiring bias.
-This tool can be used in many different contexts where one can reasonably assume that hiring probabilities for women or other underrepresented groups are approximately the same across units, such as on the level of partner in top law firms or at management levels across different firm locations.
+In this paper, I introduce a statistical test to detect implicit quotas.
+This test requires relatively little information in order to make statements about possible hiring bias.
+I develop a test for gender-blind hiring with implicit quotas as alternatives.
+I characterize both the small sample distribution, which can be approximated numerically, and the asymptotic distribution under the null of gender-blind hiring.
+In my application I study the distribution of women in German universities.

-Many initiatives aim to remove possible barriers to women's advancement: reducing (implicit-) biases in hiring processes, mandating wage transparency, and improve access to reliable childcare, all of which might affect the representation of women, in particular in the mid- or long run.